mattyoung101/omicron/documentation/docs/about.md

 Some new innovations we have developed this year include:

-- **Omicam**: Our advanced, custom-developed vision application.
-Omicam is capable of 70 FPS ball, goal and line detection at 1280x720 resolution.
-It's also capable of 1.5cm accurate localisation by using a novel sensor-fusion algorithm that involves solving a non-linear optimisation problem.
+- **Omicam**: Our advanced vision and localisation application, capable of 70 FPS ball, goal and line detection at 1280x720 resolution.
+It's also capable of 1.5cm accurate localisation by using a using a novel hybrid sensor-fusion/non-linear optimisation algorithm.
-- **Omicontrol**: Our custom, WiFi/Ethernet linked robot control software.
+- **Omicontrol**: Our custom, WiFi/Ethernet robot control software.
 Written in Kotlin, this program is used to tune Omicam, move robots around and visualise sensor data.
 - **Mouse sensor and velocity control**: Our robots use PixArt PWM3360 mouse sensor, which we use to accurately estimate and control our robot's velocity on the field, in addition to interpolating our localisation data.